percona/k8spsmdb-docs/docs/TLS.md

     my-cluster-name-ssl-internal   True    my-cluster-name-ssl-internal   49m
     ```

+   This command is available if you have cert-manager installed; if not, you can still check the necessary secrets names with `kubectl get secrets` command.

 2. Optionally you can also check that the certificates issuer is up and running:

     ``` {.bash data-prompt="$" }